 - Learning Outcomes

-- After completing this paper students should understand:
+Students who successfully complete this paper should understand:

 - The principal features of Russian history in this period